C Language Interface¶

 where:

-• selfis the self parameter in casemy_py_function` is a method
+is the self parameter in case

-• args is an array of PObject*, the generic structure used by the VM to represent Python objects
+my_py_function` is a method - args is an array of PObject*, the generic structure used by the VM to represent Python objects

-• res is a pointer to a PObject containing the result of the function call
+res is a pointer to a PObject containing the result of the function call

-• the returned value is of type err_t
+the returned value is of type

 The VM passes Python arguments to the C function without touching them; it is responsibility of the C function to convert them as needed.
-To help the conversion, the function parse_py_args is provided by the VM.
+To help the conversion, the function parse_py_args

-The return value of function my_py_function must be set into res and must be of type PObject*.
-The actual return value of my_c_function is an error code indicating success (ERR_OK) or an exception that is subsequently raised by the VM.
+must be set into res and must be of type PObject*.
+The actual return value of my_c_function

 For more details on the low level VM functions and macros available for hybrid programming, refer to VM Guide.

-Some utility macros are added on top of the VM defined macro by the header zerynth.h.
+Some utility macros are added on top of the VM defined macro by the header zerynth.h

 C_NATIVE(fn)